 Both the righteous and righteousness uphold each other in verses 5-6.
 Those with integrity hate falsehood and integrity guards the upright.

 Verses 7-8 call us home to the wealth that must serve us and not we it.
 We cannot serve both God and money (Matthew 6:24).
-Those truly with great wealth more often than not don’t have much materially.
-And material wealth has the habit of attracting for us some of the worst situations and temptations known to life.
-It can be a bane.
+Those with truly great wealth rarely have much materially.
+Material wealth has the habit of attracting the worst situations and temptations known to life; it can be a bane.

 The lamp of those taking advice grows ever brighter (verses 9-10).